1995parham/no-sanction/README.md

 ### Trello

 I use emacs for my tasks, tracking them and etc. without any problem.
-I also sync them with Github
+I also sync them with Github.

 ### Golang

-Sadly I must use golang because it is my primary language but sites like [go.dev](https://go.dev/) is free but currently I am trying to switch.
+Sadly I must use golang because it is my primary language but sites like [go.dev](https://go.dev/) are free but currently I am trying to switch.
 Languages like [Rust](https://www.rust-lang.org/) or [Zig](https://ziglang.org/) are free and awesome replacement for Go.

 ### Dropbox, Google Drive